 Going forward, the way the Police treats rape and sexual assault cases must change.
 The Attorney General must work with the Gender Ministry, and the Judiciary to draft some guidelines to help the Police deal with rape cases.
 Police personnel must never be seen as questioning a victim’s credibility in the media.

 The Police just started a public trial of Ada with their revelations.
-Public shaming and trial of the victims will keep others from seeking justice.
+Public shaming and prosecution of the victims will keep others from seeking justice.
 To be fair, the Ghanaian Police force is not equipped to deal with life in 2015.

 Nonetheless, they do not need computers and vehicles to treat rape victims with respect and dignity.
 The Police can do better.
 And they should.